eclipsesource/jsonforms/packages/webcomponent/README.md

 # JSONForms - More Forms.
 Less Code
 ### Complex Forms in the blink of an eye

-JSONForms uses HTML custom elements and eliminates the need to write HTML templates in order to create forms by leveraging the capabilities of JSON and JSON schema.
+JSONForms eliminates the tedious task of writing fully-featued forms by hand by leveraging the capabilities of JSON, JSON Schema and Javascript.

 # WebComponent Package
 This is the JSONForms WebComponent package which does not contain any renderers by itself.

 You can combine the WebComponent package with any react-based renderer set you want, for example the [Material Renderers](https://www.npmjs.com/package/@jsonforms/material-renderers) or the [Vanilla Renderers](https://www.npmjs.com/package/@jsonforms/vanilla-renderers).
-You will also need the [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core) package.
+You will also need the [JSONForms React](https://www.npmjs.com/package/@jsonforms/react) package.

 See the [Example Package](https://www.npmjs.com/package/@jsonforms/examples) on how to integrate JSONForms with your application.